Cheryl Cabbil- The Gold Standard of Leadership

 Continuing the Pursuit of Excellence

-With numerous awards, honors and professional recognitions, this wife and mother of two now supports Operations for Amentum’s Nuclear & Environment business.
-As a member of the Nuclear & Environment leadership team, she leads enterprise nuclear governance efforts and organizational excellence initiatives.
+With numerous awards, honors and professional recognitions, this wife and mother of two now supports Operations for Amentum’s Environment & Energy business.
+As a member of the Energy & Environment leadership team, she leads enterprise nuclear governance efforts and organizational excellence initiatives.
 Cheryl also serves in an advisory role to the Lawrence Livermore National Laboratory (LLNL), is a member of the Savannah River Remediation, LLC Board of Managers and is an executive sponsor of the N&E Performance Assurance Functional Area Coordination Team and Chief Operating Officers Steering Group.

 Throughout each of Cheryl’s assignments and key leadership roles, her calm, capable demeanor and unwavering personal code of conduct have made a significant impact on creating a positive culture, open communication and keeping her teams continually mindful of the pursuit of excellence.